-Oppenheimer will leave here Thursday, May 1, stopping at Los Angeles, and visiting New York, Boston, Chicago, Detroit, Philadelphia and Wa ington before his return at the end
+Oppenheimer will leave here Thursday, May 1, stopping at Los Angeles, and visiting New York, Boston, Chicago, Detroit, Philadelphia and Wa ington before his return at the end of May.

-SUUSA PLANS TRANSCONTINENTAL TOUR FIRST TIME IN FOUR YEARS
+JUSA PLANS TRANSCONTINENTAL TOUR FIRST TIME IN FOUR YEARS

 Noted Bandmaster Will Proceed With Concert Series in Old-Time Prosperous Way-Next Lambs Gambol Will Take Place on Sunday Night.